Waverly Hills Sanatorium: Building of a durable facility and later closing of the sanatorium

+After effective treatments for tuberculosis became available the number of tuberculosis cases gradually declined.
+The remaining patients were sent to Hazelwood Sanatorium in Louisville.
+Waverly Hills closed in June 1961.

 Woodhaven Medical Services

-The building was reopened in 1962 as Woodhaven Geriatric Center, a nursing home primarily treating aging patients with various stages of dementia and mobility limits, as well as the severely mentally handicapped.
-However, Woodhaven failed greatly because it was severely understaffed and overcrowded.
-Woodhaven also had reports over patient neglect and was closed by the state of Kentucky in 1980.
+The building reopened in 1962 as the Woodhaven Geriatric Center, a nursing home that cared for older patients, including people with dementia and mobility limitations, as well as patients with mental disabilities.
+The facility experienced overcrowding and staffing shortages, and reports of patient neglect contributed to increased scrutiny.
+Woodhaven closed in 1980.

 Prison

 Simpsonville developer J. Clifford Todd bought the hospital in 1983 for $3,005,000.
 He and architect Milton Thompson wanted to convert it into a minimum-security prison for the state, but the developers dropped the plan after neighbors protested.
 Todd and Thompson then proposed converting the hospital into apartments, but they counted on Jefferson Fiscal Court to buy around 140 acre from them for $400,000, giving them the money to start the project.

 Statue

 In March 1996, Robert Alberhasky bought Waverly Hills and the surrounding area.
 Alberhasky's Christ the Redeemer Foundation Inc. made plans to construct the world's tallest statue of Jesus on the site, along with an arts and worship center.
 The statue, which was inspired by the famed Christ the Redeemer statue on Corcovado Mountain in Rio de Janeiro, would have been designed by local sculptor Ed Hamilton and architect Jasper Ward.

 The first phase of the development, coming in at a cost of $4 million, would have been a statue of 150 ft tall and 150 ft wide, situated on the roof of the sanatorium.
 The second phase would convert the old sanatorium into a chapel, theater, and a gift shop at a cost of $8 million or more.

 The plan to construct this religious icon fell through because donations to the project fell well short of expectations.
 In a period of a year, only $3,000 was raised towards the project despite efforts to pool money from across the nation.
 The project was canceled in December 1997.